Change Your Life With Boston Medical Center Weight Loss Surgery

-Weight loss surgery can help you lose weight and provide a great tool for managing your weight and weight-related health problems.
+Weight loss surgeries, such as gastric bypass surgeries, can help you lose weight and provide a great tool for managing your weight and weight-related health problems.

 Make an appointment

-To make an appointment or if you have any questions about Boston Medical Center weight loss surgery, please call us at 617.414.8052 .
+To make an appointment or if you have any questions about weight loss surgery at Boston Medical Center, please call us at 617.414.8052.

-Watch our informational video on obesity, the procedures we offer, and how we can help you on your journey to lasting weight loss.
+Watch our informational video on obesity, the weight loss surgery procedures we offer, and how we can help you on your journey to lasting weight loss.

 Treatments & Services

 At Boston Medical Center, we offer two types of weight loss surgery: gastric bypass and gastric sleeve (vertical sleeve gastrectomy).
 These procedures, which are commonly performed laparoscopically, limit the amount of food you can eat and can achieve excellent weight loss.
 There are some important differences to consider when deciding which procedure is best for you and your surgeon.

 Gastric bypass surgery is a surgical procedure in which the stomach is made smaller by stapling it and dividing it into two compartments.
 The smallest compartment is called a bag.
 Most of the stomach is bypassed, which means that food surrounds it, rather than through it.

 With sleeve or gastric sleeve gastrectomy, your stomach will be made smaller by stapling and dividing most of your stomach and pulling it out of your body.
 The remaining stomach is in the shape of a long, narrow tube with a small food container at the end of the tube.

 Revision surgery for weight loss